wchesley/notebook/Microsoft_365/ConfigMgr/ConfigMgr_Updates.md

 2. `Hman` checks for the download signature, extracts the manifest, and then processes the manifest and checks applicability of the packages.
 The following entries are logged in Hman.log:

 > File 'C:\Program Files\Microsoft Configuration
 Manager\inboxes\hman.box\CFD\ConfigMgr.Update.Manifest.CAB' is signed
 and trusted.
 >
 >
 > Signing root cert's thumbprint: cdd4eeae6000ac7f40c3802c171e30148030c072
 >
 > Extracting file C:\Program Files\Microsoft Configuration
 > Manager\inboxes\hman.box\CFD\ConfigMgr.Update.Manifest.CAB to C:\Program
 >  Files\Microsoft Configuration Manager\CMUStaging\
 >
 > Extracted C:\Program Files\Microsoft Configuration Manager\CMUStaging\Manifest.xml
 >
 > Processing Configuration Manager Update manifest file C:\Program Files\Microsoft Configuration Manager\CMUStaging\manifest.xml
 >
 > C:\Program Files\Microsoft Configuration
 > Manager\CMUStaging\ApplicabilityChecks\CM1610-KB3209501_AppCheck_10AA8BA0.sql
 >  has hash value
 > SHA256:EB2C2D2E27EA0ACE8D4B6E4806FD2698BDE472427F28E60FB969A11BC5D811AB
 >
 > Configuration Manager Update (PackageGuid=10AA8BA0-04D4-4FE3-BC21-F1874BC8C88C) is applicable
 >

 If a package isn't applicable, the following entries are logged in Hman.log:

 > C:\Program Files\Microsoft Configuration
 Manager\CMUStaging\ApplicabilityChecks\CM1610-KB3211925_AppCheck_9390F966.sql
   has hash value
 SHA256:048DA8137C249AAD11340A855FF7E0E8568F5325FED5F503C4D9C329E73AD464
 >
 >
 > SQL MESSAGE:  - Not a 1610 FR2 build, skip this hotfix
 >
 > Configuration Manager Update (PackageGuid=9390F966-F1D0-42B8-BDC1-8853883E704A) is not applicable and should be filtered.
 >

-    `Hman` runs `ApplicabilityCheck` SQL queries
-    from the database.
+`Hman` runs `ApplicabilityCheck` SQL queries from the database.
 When you enable SQL logging, you can see each query run against the database.
 To run this process manually, follow these
 steps:

 1. Download the cab file, and extract it to your local computer.
 2. To manually download the cab file, go to https://download.microsoft.com/download/5/2/C/52C5F0D5-2095-4227-BBA4-D3205D9B9714/ConfigMgr.Update.Manifest.cab.
 3. Use 7-zip or a similar tool to extract the cab file.
 4. After the file is extracted, you can see all the update GUIDs of every update that has been released so far.
 Each GUID is unique.
-    5. Go to the `ApplicabilityChecks` folder.
+1. Go to the `ApplicabilityChecks` folder.

-        Note
+> [!Note]

-        This folder contains SQL queries to run against the site server database to determine which update is applicable and which one is installed.
+> This folder contains SQL queries to run against the site server database to determine which update is applicable and which one is installed.
 For example, the Applicability_1602Release_public.sql file.

 6. After each query runs, it updates **State** and **Flag** in the `CM_UpdatePackages` table.
 The value of **State** shows the current state of the package.

 ### **Step 3: DMPdownloader downloads the payload and redistributable files**